pkx8326/Drawing_Triangles_with_MySQL/README.md

 Draw the Triangle 2: https://bit.ly/3oqjEam

 The propblem #2 is simply the reverse version of the #1, however it imposes an additional logical step in the code.

+Each set of the code also requires the user to create a user-defined variable using '@' assignment syntax.
+More information about user- and system-defined variables in MySQL with '@' assignment syntax can be found here: https://bit.ly/34A9oVV